AmandaSkinnerWSC/CSCI124-CH12EXS/README.md

 **CH12EX04** This program illustrates how pointers work with class member functions.
 **CH12EX05** This program shows how to use the operators new and delete.
 **CH12EX07** This program shows how to use dynamic two-dimensional arrays.
+**CH12EX08** This program illustrates how to include the copy constructor in a class and how it works.